Pseudo-holomorphic dynamics in the restricted three-body problem: Dynamics on moduli spaces

+\textbf{Holomorphic foliations.} For the sake of brevity, we will streamline the arguments which have already appeared throughout the literature and give the appropiate references.
 We proceed to the construction for the proof of Theorem \ref{thm:foliation}.
 We may construct the fibers of a Lefschetz fibration $\pi_\theta: P_\theta \rightarrow \mathbb{D}^2_\theta$ on each page $P_\theta$, with regular fiber $F$, in such a way that these fibrations form a well-defined $S^1$-family in $M$; and so that such fibers foliate the contact manifold $M$, and are symplectic submanifolds in each page.
 We can do so as follows.